jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 This passion gets attention.
 That attention brings opportunities.
 When you are good at things that people find valuable, this also bestows on you a sense of competence that bleeds over into other opportunities.

 Some of those opportunities will directly relate to the skills that brought you attention.
 Others will only be tangentially related but still prove to be just as life-changing.
-But the only way to get more opportunities to become proficient at things people find valuable.
+But the only way to get more opportunities is to become proficient at things people find valuable.

 Another way to interpret this is that you must learn to self-promote.
 Even if you don’t actively market yourself, it’s important that people know that you have talents.